 Wirral

 § This page gives an overview of the Wirral local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ The Wirral Peninsula lies between the River Dee and the River Mersey, offering a mix of coastline, countryside, and suburban towns.
 Birkenhead, with its historic park designed by Joseph Paxton, is the largest town, while West Kirby and Hoylake provide seaside charm with sandy beaches and sailing.
 The Wirral Coastline includes dramatic cliffs at Thurstaston, marshes along the Dee Estuary, and the famous Hilbre Islands nature reserve.
 Villages such as Port Sunlight, a model village built by the Lever Brothers, highlight its unique heritage.
 The combination of estuaries, beaches, and countryside gives Wirral a diverse landscape.

-The administrative boundary of Wirral can be viewed on OpenStreetMap: District Boundary of Wirral.
+The administrative boundary of Wirral can also be viewed on OpenStreetMap: District Boundary of Wirral.

 Key Facts about Wirral